-- (6) A service provider shall give the relevant supervisory authority written notice within 7 days after the date- - (a) of the appointment of a money laundering compliance officer; or - (b) that an individual ceases, for whatever reason, to be its money laundering compliance officer.
+- (6) A service provider shall give the supervisory authority written notice within 7 days after the date- - (a) of the appointment of a money laundering compliance officer; or - (b) that an individual ceases, for whatever reason, to be its money laundering compliance officer.
+(R.A.s 27/2009, s.
+15(c) and (d) and 36/2013, s.
+19(e)) - (7) The money laundering compliance officer of a service provider may also be appointed to be its money laundering reporting officer.